prp-e/persian_ocr_project/README.md

 ## Important Notes

+- This project is published under _GNU GPL version 3.0_ license.
+I assure everyone who's concerned that as long as I, _Muhammadreza Haghiri_ am in charge of this project the license will remain the same.
+- If some parties decide to acquire this project and want a change in license, I'll try to negotiate to keep it Free (as in freedom).

 ## Project Technical Details

 - Programming Language: Python 3 (3.9 on local machine, remote machines depend on where we do our tasks)